Omowumi Dada

-Omowunmi Dada (born 2 October 1989) is a Nigerian actress, best known for her role as Folake in the M-Net television series Jemeji.
-She also appeared in the 2017 Yoruba language film Somewhere in the Dark, which won the award for Best Indigenous Film at the 2017 Africa Magic Viewers' Choice Awards (AMVCA).
+Omowunmi Dada (born 2 October 1989) is a Nigerian actress, best known for her role as Folake in the M-net television series Jemeji.
+She also appeared in the 2017 Yoruba-language film Somewhere in the Dark, which won the award for Best Indigenous Film at the 2017 Africa Magic Viewers' Choice Awards (AMVCA).
 For her performance, she received a nomination for Best Supporting Actress (Yoruba) at the Best of Nollywood Awards in 2017.
 In 2018, Dada voiced the titular character in Sade, Nigeria's first animation full-length feature film.

 In addition to acting, Dada is a voice-over artist, presenter, model and brand ambassador for Jumia Nigeria.
-She also aspires to become a film director and producer.
+She aspires to become a film director and producer.

 Early life

 Dada was born in Lagos State, where she attended Ifako International Nursery and Primary School for her primary education, during this time, she became a member of the Yoruba Cultural Troupe.
 She went on to attend Command Day Secondary School, Oshodi, for her secondary education and studied creative arts at the University of Lagos.